mozilla/pontoon/specs/0111-redesign-profile-page.md

 Contributors should be able to find all the information about their work in the profile page, and use it to promote themselves internally, e.g. to ask locale managers or administrators for translator permissions, and externally, e.g. to prove their experience as a volunteer.
 Their contributions should be easily accessible through links in the profile page.

-Locale managers and administrator should be able to determine the quality of contributions from the profile page, and find all the relevant contact information to get in touch.
+Locale managers and administrators should be able to determine the quality of contributions from the profile page, and find all the relevant contact information to get in touch.

 # Feature explanation